 I Have an SBA loan, Can I Apply for a Separate Line of Credit?

 Most entrepreneurs know that having access to enough money can often make or break a small business.
-That’s why owners will want to consider all their options when they need help funding their operations.
+That’s why owners will want to consider all their options when they need help funding a small business.
 Possibilities include an SBA loan through the Small Business Administration and business lines of credit.

 Let’s establish the primary differences between a business loan and a line of credit as both categories contain unique process features.
 If you’re in the market for bridge capital, startup funding, equipment financing and more, make sure to pay close attention to the following section.